Thepradnya01/Email-Spam-Detection-System/README.md

 - 👀 I’m interested in Coding, Web Development and AI.
 - 🌱 I’m currently learning FDS and Web Development.
 - 💞️ I’m looking to collaborate on ().
-- 📫 How to reach me: instagram- @pradnyakulkarni_03
+- 📫 How to reach me: instagram- @pradnya_skulkarni

 <!---
 Thepradnya01/Thepradnya01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.